GitHubGitHub

 Keys can be specified in two ways:

-• runes: Simple character keys (like q, E, ?)
+• runes: Literal single characters, case-sensitive (like q, E, ?)

 Customizing Keybindings:

-• keys: An array of key combinations (e.g., "Ctrl+H", "Enter")
+• keys: An array of key combinations (e.g., [Ctrl+h, Enter])

-• runes: An array of single characters (e.g., "?", "a")
+• runes: An array of single characters (e.g., [?, a])

 • description: A brief description of the action